okikio/native/packages/animate/README.md

 anim.on("finish", () => {
     console.log("Finished");
 })
+    // This is a built in event
     .on("change tick", (progress) => {
         console.log(
-            "Runs every animation frame while the animation is running and not paused."
+            "It runs every animation frame while the animation is running and not paused."
         );
         console.log(`Progress ${progress}%`); // Eg: Progress 10%
     })